-When the separation distance between adjacent repeaters, d_r , equals the separation distance between adjacent antennas, d_a , a cyclical phenomenon in system throughput is observed as the train shifts forward, as shown in solid lines in Fig. 11.
-The stand-alone solid line represents blind information raining with optimal normalized link rate and the group of solid lines above it correspond to various throughput-optimized heuristics; it is not important to distinguish and differentiate these lines at the moment.
+When the separation distance between adjacent repeaters, d_r , equals separation distance between adjacent antennas, d_a , a cyclical phenomenon in system throughput is observed as the train shifts forward, as shown in solid lines of Figure 7.
+The stand-alone solid line represents blind information raining with optimal normalized link rate, and the group of solid lines above it correspond to various throughput-optimized heuristics; it is not important to distinguish and differentiate these lines at the moment.
 The alignment position is the displacement, normalized by separation distance, of an antenna with respect to the nearest repeater behind it.
 We also remind that R{system} is defined as the sum of (successful) link rates, normalized by γ{th}/W .
 As such, both expressions are unitless.

-The optimal system throughput reaches its maximum when repeaters and antennas are perfectly aligned and falls to its minimum when repeaters and antennas are half-way between each other.
+The optimal system throughput reaches its maximum when repeaters and antennas are perfectly aligned, and falls to its minimum when repeaters and antennas are half-way between each other.
 This is expected as link gain diminishes with distance, but not desired, as the communication service becomes fluctuational.
 Moreover, the optimal link rate also fluctuates with alignment position, which may become a problem to the system.

-Fig. 10.
-System throughput and outage probability versus normalized link rate.
+Fig. 6.
+System throughput and outage probability versus normalized link rate

 A simple approach to significantly reduce cyclicity is to vary separation distances.
-For instance, we may increase repeater separation distance by a small amount such that some repeaters are aligned with the nearest antennas, while others are misaligned, at any alignment position.
-The dashed lines of Fig. 11 plot the scenario at which the repeater separation distance, denoted as d_r , is N/(N-1) times the antenna separation distance, d_a , where N is the number of antennas on the train.
-Clearly, the fluctuation in system throughput is mostly eliminated at the cost of a decrease in system throughput.
+For instance, we may increase repeater separation distance by a small amount such that some repeaters are aligned with the nearest antennas, while others are mis-aligned, at any alignment position.
+The dashed lines of Figure 7 plot the scenario at which the repeater separation distance, denoted as d_r , is N/(N-1) times the antenna separation distance, d_a , where N is the number of antennas on the train.
+Clearly, the fluctuation in system throughput is mostly eliminated, at the cost of a decrease in system throughput.
 This is due to greater repeater separation distances, resulting in less available repeaters in the vicinity of the train.

-We refer to the process of avoiding cyclicity through specific setup of separation distances as anticycling.
-In anticycling, the choice of d_r is not only restricted to the value above.
-In Fig. 12, we plot the maximum and minimum system throughput, which is achievable in all alignment positions versus different repeater separation distances.
-We continue to fix $d_a = 15m$ and use stable matching with simplex-type power allocation in this plot.
+We refer to the process of avoiding cyclicity through specific setup of separation distances as anti-cycling.
+In anti-cycling, the choice of d_r is not only restricted to the value above.
+In Figure 8, we plot the maximum and minimum system throughput, which is achievable in all alignment positions, versus different repeater separation distances.
+We continue to fix $d_a = 15m$, and use stable matching with simplex-type power allocation in this plot.
 The difference between maximum and minimum system throughput is also plotted.
-As repeaters are separated further apart, the difference is decreased in general.
-However, at specific ranges of repeater separation distances, this difference can have local peaks and troughs.
-For instance, peaks can be observed when d_r/d_a reach integer values.
-This is expected because nearest pairs tend to meet and leave each other synchronously again.
+As repeaters are separated further

-Fig. 11.
-System throughput versus alignment position in the cycling and anticycling scenario.
+Fig. 7.
+System throughput versus alignment position in cycling and anti-cycling scenario